-Heat Cramps: Heat cramps occur when a person is working or exercising in a hot environment.
+Heat Cramps: Heat cramps are brief, painful muscle cramps that occur can occur when a person is working or exercising in a hot environment.
+Heat cramp signs and symptoms include involuntary muscle spasms of the large muscles of the body with profuse sweating, the cramping muscles are those that usually have been stressed.
 The cause of heat cramps is not well known, however, those at risk are infants and children, the elderly, those without proper air conditioning in hot environments, alcohol use, and certain medications.
-Heat cramps generally do not require medical attention, however, if heat exhaustion or heat stroke is suspected, seek medical care immedately.
+Heat cramps generally do not require medical attention, however, if heat exhaustion or heat stroke is suspected, seek medical care immediately.

 Dehydration in Children Dehydration in children can result from not drinking enough liquids, vomiting, diarrhea, or combination of these conditions.
 Causes of dehydration in children include viral, bacterial, or parasitic infections, diabetes, and increased sweating, and others.
 Symptoms include sunken eyes, decrease in urination, no tears when crying, dry mouth, lethargy, and irritability.
 Treatment at home includes proper fluid replacement.
 Some cases of dehydration are so severe they may require hospitalization.